A History of the Four Props Kept by Their Creator

 By the early 1970s, news of the four Daleks in Nation’s possession was starting to spread and the props were getting requests to attend events more regularly.
 The 1970 to 1971 period was a busy one for the Daleks and one such event they were required for was the Kingsgate Festival at Kilburn Grange Park in London.
 This was an early incarnation of the Kilburn festival which still runs today and encourages arts and leisure activities.

-This wasn’t the end for the appearances at fayres and fetes in this period.
 In August 1971, Nation was asked to attend and open the Lynsted fete in his own village.
-He took Dalek AARUII 12 with him to the local Vicarage where the event was taking place to boost funds for the church.
-The prop was largely in the same condition it had been in 1969 although the iris had now disappeared again.
+He took Dalek AARUII 19 with him to the local Vicarage where the event was taking place to boost funds for the church.
+The prop was largely in the same condition it had been in 1969 although the iris had now disappeared permanently.
 Children were encouraged to have their pictures taken with the Dalek and rides in the prop itself were also given.
 With the Dalek owner in residence the prop would be well treated it would seem.

 Major Changes and Vanishing Props